avastmick/intro-computers-python/Lesson-1.md

 - Python is a very simple computer language
 - Python is very efficient
-- Python is very powerful - you can do pretty much anything with Python.
+- Python is very powerful
+- You can do pretty much anything with Python.

 -----